Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Related Works

-Learning-based approaches train an encoder to map an image to the latent code.
-By modifying encoder architectures and the objective function, various image manipulation and reconstruction results can be achieved. pSp \cite{richardson2021encoding} trained a multi-stage encoder to generate a series of style codes for StyleGAN2 \cite{karras2020analyzing}, in order to handle various facial image translation tasks including conditional image synthesis, facial frontalization, and inpainting, \emph{etc}.
-GLEAN \cite{chan2021glean} proposed an encoder-generator-decoder design to fulfill the large-factor image super-resolution task.
-GFP-GAN \cite{wang2021towards}, and GPEN \cite{yang2021gan} fused target image features with generative prior features to restore real-world degraded face images. \cite{wu2021towards} warps and modulates generative prior features to achieve controllable and diverse image colorization results.
-Unlike optimization-based approaches, learning-based approaches obtain image restoration results by only one feed-forward pass.
-However, extra data are usually needed to train these task-specific models.
+Learning-based approaches train an extra encoder to map an image to its latent code.
+By modifying encoder architectures, various image manipulation and reconstruction results can be achieved. pSp \cite{richardson2021encoding} trained a multistage encoder to generate a series of style codes for StyleGAN2 \cite{karras2020analyzing} and handles various facial image translation tasks, including conditional image synthesis, facial frontalization, inpainting, \emph{etc.}.
+GLEAN \cite{chan2021glean} proposed an encoder-generator-decoder design to fulfill the large-factor image superresolution task.
+GFP-GAN \cite{wang2021towards} and GPEN \cite{yang2021gan} fused target image features with generative prior features to restore real-world degraded face images. \cite{wu2021towards} warped and modulated generative prior features to achieve controllable image colorization results.
+Unlike optimization-based approaches, learning-based approaches obtain image restoration results by performing only one feed-forward pass at test time.
+However, extra data are usually needed to train these models.

-In this paper, we in the first time explore the potential usage of generative priors to the task of IQA.
-Specifically, we employ rich statistics encoded by StyleGAN2 as latent references from the pristine face image manifold to facilitate the blind IQA problem.
-In order to utilize generative priors efficiently and effectively, we propose to train a multi-stage encoder and take advantage of multi-level attributes controlled by the style codes to obtain the generative statistics.
-The proposed approach avoids both the expensive optimization procedures and the extra data collection, and shows its superiority in the objective face IQA problem.
+In this paper, we investigate for the first time the potential application of generative priors to the task of IQA.
+Specifically, we employ rich statistics encoded by StyleGAN2 as latent references from the pristine image manifold to facilitate the solving of the blind IQA problem.
+To utilize generative priors efficiently and effectively, we propose a method to train a multistage encoder and take advantage of multilevel attributes controlled by the style codes to obtain the generative statistics.
+The proposed approach avoids both expensive optimization procedures and extra data training and shows its superiority in solving the objective face IQA problem.